 OES is also the method you need to choose for process control during ingot casting, and the final steel sample is taken during the casting process for analysis.

 Whether measuring wires, plates, rods or other products from a continuous casting process or individual components from ingot casting, most robust QC programmes will require a final compositional verification check.
 This is to create a final component composition certificate and to avoid the risk of material mix-up when preparing shipments.

 Clearly, we are now dealing with solid, finished components and, like the scrap yard situation, it’s not convenient to take parts to the analyzer for verification.
 So you have two options: mobile analysis or in-line automation.

-Depending on actual composition of your components, you can choose between hand-held XRF analyzers, such as Hitachi’s X-MET8000, or mobile OES, like the PMI MASTER range, or the TEST-MASTER Pro that’s specially designed for continuous operation and 100% testing.
+Depending on actual composition of your components, you can choose between hand-held XRF analyzers, such as Hitachi’s X-MET8000, or mobile OES, like the PMI MASTER range that’s specially designed for continuous operation and 100% testing.
 The XRF hand-held is more portable than the mobile OES and will be ideal for most material verification purposes.
 However, if you need to verify low alloy steels or light elements such as carbon, boron or other low-level elements that hand-held XRF cannot detect, OES is the best technology to use.

 Probably the most obvious take-away from this is the need to use more than one analyzer and perhaps more than one technique over the production process.
 The OES equipment used to determine melt chemistry shouldn’t be tied up with final QC analysis, where a hand-held XRF instrument could do the job more easily.
 At the end of the day, it’s a question of balancing instrument cost with productivity and accuracy to make sure you are producing a high-quality product, but your analysis doesn’t cause a bottleneck in your process.Electric Arc Furnace Infographic Get in touch